davidandrasi/homelab_brew/README.md

 - Install Raspberry Pi OS based on this instruction
 (I used the 64bit lite image for my Raspberry Pi 4 4GB version):
 <https://www.raspberrypi.com/documentation/computers/getting-started.html#using-raspberry-pi-imager>
+- Open the following ports in your router settings towards Raspberry Pi: 22, 80, 443
 - Format the HDD to ext4 filesystem:
 <https://www.tecmint.com/create-new-ext4-file-system-partition-in-linux/>
 - Setup the auto mount of the external HDD with fstab: